About Daniel R. Mangru

 Genres I write in:

-literary fiction, speculative fiction, psychological fiction, magical realism, slipstream
+literary fiction, speculative fiction, psychological fiction, thriller, horror, slipstream

 My goal is to create stories that linger — fiction that reveals the emotional truths we carry and the strange ways they surface.